-The call shall always include the agenda of the session and shall adjoin all the relevant information, properly summed up and prepared, sent long enough in advance for proper preparation of the meeting.
-When, in the Chairman's opinion, this proves inadvisable for security reasons, the information shall not be adjoined and the directors will be informed of the possibility of examining this at the corporate headquarters
+The call shall always include the agenda of the session and shall have attached all the relevant information, properly summed up and prepared, sent long enough in advance to properly prepare the meeting.
+When, in the Chairman's opinion, this proves inadvisable for security reasons, the information shall not be attached and the directors will be informed of the possibility of examining this at the corporate headquarters.